-Waste Minimization & Diversion are Key Strategies Across Campus
+Waste Minimization & Diversion are Priorities

 Dickinson is committed to reducing materials consumption, reusing materials, recycling and composting.
 We are also committed to using sustainable 'green' products.

 All paper purchased by the college has 30% recycled content and is FSC certified.
 Dickinson purchases EPEAT-certified computers, and all purchased cleaning products are Green Seal Certified or biorenewable.
 We purchase furniture and flooring that are made with sustainable materials and manufacturing processes.